timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* TODO: crop out title bar with date

-# What's old is new
+* What's old is new
 * Old yet we still use it to teach kids
   - Scratch